Baron-Huang/GGT-MIC/README.md

 ## :fire: News

-- [2025/04/25] Our manuscript was submitted to _IEEE Transactions on Systems, Man, and Cybernetics_.
+- [2025/04/25] Our manuscript was currently Under Review  _IEEE Jounral of Biomedical and Health Informatics_.